OHIF/Viewers/platform/docs/docs/platform/extensions/modules/panel.md

 The `menuOptions`'s `target` key, points to a registered `components`'s `id`.
-A `defaultContext` is applied to all `menuOption`s; however, each `menuOption` can optionally provide it's own `context` value.
+A `defaultContext` is applied to all `menuOption`s; however, each `menuOption` can optionally provide its own `context` value.

 The `getPanelModule` receives an object containing the `ExtensionManager`'s associated `ServicesManager` and `CommandsManager`.